 Final Project Proposal

-The ultimate end result for my project would be to give a serious face-lift for our family pizzeria.
-The locations were opened up both in the mid-1990s, and the website looks the part.
-Sadly, the website went live in 2008.
+The ultimate goal for my project would be to give a serious face-lift for our family pizzeria.
+The concept was opened in the mid-1990s.
+Our web presence is still stuck in a time warp..
+Sadly, the website went live in 2008, yet is outdated even by 2008 standards.
 Serious changes need to be had in order to bring this website into the future.
 I will be essentially building everything on the website, save for (hopefully) professional photos we have lying around.
 The tone of voice I am trying to create for the brand is an outspoken “knows what they want” New Yorker.
-Everything on the current website can be completely discarded, including the outdated logo.
+Everything on the current website can be discarded including the outdated logo.

 In terms of design, I’m still sort of on the fence.
-I’m looking for a fun site that is “serious and cool” but also has a fun personality.
+I’m looking for a fun site that is “serious and cool” but also has a loud personality.
 For example, we are currently using these icons:

 But we had these mockups made a few years ago, and this is more along the lines of the personality I’d want for us to display: